ShravanBk5/NessusLab/README.md

 # NessusLab
-Using Nessus Essential to implement Vulnerability Management function on sandbox networks
+Using Nessus Essentials to implement Vulnerability Management function on sandbox networks